randyburden/Nano/README.md

 Thank You
 ---

-Thanks to the following companies for providing free resources to help this maintain this project:
+Thanks to the following companies for providing free resources to help us run this project:
  - [AppVeyor][2] - Continuous integration build server for running our Windows tests
  - [Travis CI][4] - Continuous integration build server for running our Linux (Mono) tests
  - [Microsoft Azure][8] - Web hosting